Many Teenagers suffer from crippling Anxiety. And many Parents Forget Just How Hard it is To Be A Teenager

 But first – you need to make an appointment with your GP.

-Your General Practitioner to get both the health of your teenager checked (to ensure there isn’t anything medically wrong), and to organise a Mental Health Care Plan that can help out with the costs associated with therapy.
+Your General Practitioner to get both the health of your teenager checked (to ensure there isn’t anything medically wrong), and organise a Mental Health Care Plan that can help out with the costs associated with therapy.
 The Mental Health Care Plan identifies what sort of care your teenager needs, and plans it out to achieve the desired outcome.

 Hints: When seeking a Mental Health Care Plan from your GP, book a long appointment.
 The plan can take a bit of time to complete.